 Emergencies and personal valuables

-Have a copy of your passport on you at all times plus the hotel and your embassy number and address.
+Have a copy of your passport on you at all times plus the hotel/Airbnb host and embassy numbers and addresses.
 Leave all valuables in the hotel room safe and keep your suitcase locked – ‘housekeeping’ may decide to rifle through your goods and G-d forbid someone decides that those two-tone Prada brogues belong in their future.

 Manners maketh the (wo)man

 Always be nice to the ladies and gents at hotel reception.
 They’ll give you the lowdown on the best local hangouts where you won’t have to sell a kidney to have an espresso.
-And talking of hospitality folk, go for a more upmarket hotel (like Jules et Jim in Paris) as they are typically in good, safe areas.
-An added bonus is that the thread count is always higher and you’ll be so much happier.
-And please, leave your hotel or Airbnb room or apartment in a neat condition- pick up your towels; housekeeping will feel the respect they deserve.
+And talking of hospitality, go for a more upmarket hotel (like Jules et Jim in Paris) as they are typically in safe, smart areas.
+An added bonus is that the thread count is always higher, the bathrooms divine and you’ll just be so much happier.
+And please, leave your hotel or Airbnb room or apartment in a neat condition.
+Pick up your towels- housekeeping will feel the respect they deserve.

 Travel smartly and you’ll travel safely.
 I wish you a blissful solo experience.

 PS- please do email me – firstname.lastname@example.org – if you’re ever in a tizz.
 I mean that sincerely and will assist where I can.
-On the interwebs I’m @allisonfoat on Twitter and @capetown_diva on Instagram
+On the interwebs I’m @allisonfoat on Twitter and Instagram and Cape Town Diva on Facebook.